comp1100/comp1100.github.io/_sources/intro.md

 The "assessment" in this course is done throughout the semester.
 However, to be consistent with UQ policy, we will have four main assessment items and deliverables on your project throughout the semester:

 1. **Weekly:** Attend *on time* and *participate in* the weekly studios.
 If you cannot make it (illness, clash) let your tutor AND your team know *before* the studio.
-2. **16:00, Thursday 02/04/2026 -- Testing the problem:** Submit a business model canvas, a set of verified/refuted hypotheses, and transcripts and audio recordings of interviews done so far that demonstrates that the team has a clear and accurate understanding of their customer problems.
+2. **Week 6 -- 16:00, Friday 04/09/2026 -- Testing the problem:** Submit a business model canvas, a set of verified/refuted hypotheses, and transcripts and audio recordings of interviews done so far that demonstrates that the team has a clear and accurate understanding of their customer problems.
-3. **16:00, Thursday 30/04/2026 -- Testing the solution:** Submit a business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews, and documentation (pictures, digital files) of any paper prototype used so far that demonstrates whether the solution solves the customer problem (product-market fit).
+3. **Week 9 -- 16:00, Friday 25/09/2026 -- Testing the solution:** Submit a business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews, and documentation (pictures, digital files) of any paper prototype used so far that demonstrates whether the solution solves the customer problem (product-market fit).
-4. **16:00, Thursday 11/06/2026 -- Minimum viable product:**  Submit the code for a minimal viable product (working code), the business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews.
+4. **Exams Week 1 (Week 14) -- 16:00, Friday 13/11/2026 -- Minimum viable product:**  Submit the code for a minimal viable product (working code), the business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews.

 Deliverables 2-4 will be submitted via Github and Blackboard.
 Details on submissions will be discussed in the seminars and studios, and posted on Blackboard.